-The vertical displacement of the bucket with respect to the center of its movement can be modeled with the function , where is the period above and , in seconds, is measured as in the table.
-Given that the height of Olivia and Benjamin’s window is 1.2 m, what is the amplitude of the function?
+The vertical displacement of the bucket with respect to the centre of its movement can be modeled with the function , where is the period above and , in seconds, is sized as in the table.
+Given that the height of Dalia and Maged’s window is 1.2 m, what is the amplitude of the function?
 Give your answer to one decimal place.

 At what value of is the bucket at its highest point?